 Throat-singer, experimental musician, novelist and visual artist born in Ikaluktutiak (Nunavut) in 1975.

-Nunavut Presentation (to come) IN.
+Nunavut Presentation (to come).

 Playwright, writer, poet and committed essayist born in the Cape Hope Islands (Nunavut) in 1936.